MileHacker Logo

 • Outside of urban, main roads are paved but may have holes in the road.

-• Country roads can be unpaved, muddy, and prone to landslides during the monsoon.
+• Country roads can be unpaved, muddy, and prone to landslides in the rainy season.

 Pedestrian & Cyclist Guide